0x1eef/xchan.rb/README.md

 processes who have a parent-child relationship.
 It is implemented by serializing a Ruby object and then writing the serialized data to a unix socket.
 On the other side of the unix socket, in another process the serialized data is transformed back to a Ruby object.
+The project name `xchan.rb` comes from an abbreviation of "UNIX Channel".

 ## <a id="examples">Examples</a>